SachielC/NFL-Longevity-Prediction/README.md

 Running the data on select top players from the 2022 Draft class gave us these
 results: the X-axis is our forest’s estimated years starting and the Y-axis is the player’s 2022 Pro Football Focus (PFF) grade.
 PFF assigns player grades on a 0-100 scale.
-These grades are assigned by professional football writers and analysts based on player ingame performances.2 We excluded offensive lineman from our results, as our model consistently predicted 10+ years starting, regardless of Combine data.
+These grades are assigned by professional football writers and analysts based on player ingame performances (see 2 below for more.)
+We excluded offensive lineman from our results, as our model consistently predicted 10+ years starting, regardless of Combine data.
 This is likely due to the fact Pro Bowl linemen almost always start a long time as opposed to other positions due to a